HIPAA Training Game

 Spot the Risks: HIPAA Privacy and Security

-This HIPAA training program (~5 minutes) consists of a risk-spotting game involving HIPAA risks to protected health information (PHI).
+This HIPAA training game (~5 minutes) is a risk-spotting game involving HIPAA risks to protected health information (PHI).
 Trainees are asked to spot the risks in a hospital.

 Trainees select various parts of the hospital and then click on the problematic things in each scene.
 The program keeps track of the number of risks trainees correctly identify as well as the number of non-risks that they wrongly select.
 Trainees are given a score for each scene and an overall score for the program.
 This program is highly-engaging and fun.
 Feedback is provided about each risk, so trainees learn many important HIPAA privacy and security requirements.

 - Understand and be able to identify risks to PHI in the hospital scenes provided